 While I use the term “friends” loosely, it’s important that even babies learn to socialize from a young age.
 If it’s your first child especially, they may not get an opportunity to interact with other children if we don’t go out there and make friends.

 My son’s first friends were made at storytime at our nearby library.
 Check with your local library system to see if they have a story time for babies.
 Our story time included books, music, and free time for babies to play together.
 They’ll be playing next to each other for a while, but this is a major building block for their social interactions.

 Kids learn valuable skills from playing with other kids.
 They learn about taking turns (not necessarily sharing!) and navigating conflicts.
 They learn to engage in the give-and-take aspect of play that is often missing in interactions with other adults.

 Getting your baby used to playing with other kids is not always easy- in fact, it could possibly be the hardest part of your day- but it is absolutely crucial to their development that they do so.

 And even if your baby doesn’t necessarily need “playtime” with kids yet?
 We bet you could use a little grown-up time for yourself.
 Accomplish both missions at the same time by organizing a playdate with moms who have other babies in the same age range as your little ones.

 If all you do is meet these physical needs, you have done enough.
-It’s okay to not jump through all the hoops every day- we promise your baby will grow up healthy, strong, and well adjusted- even if you skip that rendition of “Good Night Moon” once in a while.
+It’s okay to not jump through all the hoops every day.
+Your mental health is important- even if you skip that rendition of “Good Night Moon” once in a while.

 Looking for more resources?
 Check these out next-